freeDSP/freeDSP-aurora/SOURCES/WEBAPP/ESP32/README.md

 # How to build ESP32 firmware

 ## Installing ArduinoIDE

 Go to https://www.arduino.cc/en/Main/Software or use your preferred package manager to install ArduinoIDE.

-## Installing the ESPAsyncWebServer library (if you haven't done yet)
+## Installing the ESPAsyncWebServer library

 Follow the next steps to install the ESPAsyncWebServer library: